shopware/shopware/src/Docs/Resources/v2/50-how-to/330-storefront-assets.md

 ## Setup

-You won't learn to create a plugin in this guide, head over to our [Plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) to create your plugin first.
+You won't learn to create a plugin in this guide, head over to our [developer guide](./../20-developer-guide/10-plugin-base.md) to create your plugin first.
 The plugin in this example will be called `StorefrontAssets`.